SSL Certificates

 Removing www.example.com...
 Done.

-Over the lifetime of an application an operator will have to acquire certificates with new expire dates and apply it to all relevant applications, below is the recommended way to swap out certificates.
+Over the lifetime of an application, you will need to acquire certificates with new expiration dates and apply them to all relevant applications.
+The recommended way to swap certificates is:

-This will take care of a singular domain which allows the operator to verify everything went as planned and slowly roll it out to any other application using the same method.
+This handles a single domain, allowing you to verify everything worked as planned and slowly roll it out to other applications using the same method.

 Troubleshooting

-Here are some steps you can follow if your SSL endpoint is not working as you’d expect.
+Here are some steps you can follow if your SSL endpoint is not working as expected.

 Untrusted Certificate